SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/stripe.md

 icon: fab fa-stripe
 ---

-**Coming Soon** Nuvla.io integrates the Stripe payment system, providing a simple and trusted mechanism to pay for subscription using popular credit cards and bank transfer.
+Nuvla.io integrates the Stripe payment system, which provides a secure and flexible way to pay for services in a pay-as-you-go model that is automatically adjusted to ensure the customer gets the most advantageous discount available, based on monthly usage.

-The subscription scheme will be extended to the app store in the coming months.